ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Introduction

 \section{Introduction}

 Distributed \emph{non-convex} optimization is of significant interest in various engineering domains.
-These domains range from electrical power systems~\cite{Engelmann2020c,Erseghe2014,Kim2000,DallAnese2013}, via transportation problems~\cite{Jiang2017}, to machine learning~\cite{Boyd2011}, as well as distributed control~\cite{Tippett2013,Jiang2017,Christofides2013,Stewart2010}, and distributed estimation~\cite{Shi2010,Du2019,Rabbat2004,Kar2012}.
-Surprisingly, only very few software toolboxes for distributed optimization are available.
-Moreover, even if one can find one of the rare examples, these tools are typically tailored to a specific application at hand and typically address \emph{convex} problems.
-Examples are several versions of the Alternating Direction of Multipliers Method (ADMM) applied to a plethora of applications summarized in Boyd et al.~\cite{Boyd2011}, with code available in~\footnote{\url{https://web.stanford.edu/~boyd/papers/admm/}}.
-An implementation of ADMM for consensus problems can be found in~\footnote{\url{http://users.isr.ist.utl.pt/~jmota/DADMM/}}.
-A tailored implementation of ADMM for Optimal Power Flow problems using an algorithm from Guo et al.~\cite{Guo2017} can be found under~\footnote{\url{https://github.com/guojunyao419/OPF-ADMM}}.
-However, there is a lack of multi-purpose software tools for distributed optimization and we were not able to find any open-source implementations for generic distributed non-convex optimization problems.
-Also with respect to \emph{decentralized} non-convex optimization, we were not able to find any publicly available code.
+These domains range from electrical power systems,\cite{Engelmann2020c,Erseghe2014,Kim2000,DallAnese2013} transportation problems,\cite{Jiang2017} via machine learning,\cite{Boyd2011} to distributed control,\cite{Tippett2013,Jiang2017,Christofides2013,Stewart2010} and distributed estimation.\cite{Shi2010,Du2019,Rabbat2004,Kar2012} However, only few software toolboxes for distributed optimization are currently available.
+Moreover, these toolboxes are typically tailored to specific applications and often focus on \emph{convex} problems.
+Examples comprise implementations of the Alternating Direction of Multipliers Method (ADMM) from Boyd et al.;\cite{Boyd2011}$^,$\footnote{\url{https://web.stanford.edu/~boyd/papers/admm/}} an implementation of ADMM for consensus problems;\footnote{\url{http://users.isr.ist.utl.pt/~jmota/DADMM/}} and a tailored implementation of ADMM for Optimal Power Flow (OPF) problems in Guo et al.\cite{Guo2017}$^,$\footnote{\url{https://github.com/guojunyao419/OPF-ADMM}} However, there is a lack of multi-purpose software tools for distributed optimization and, to the best of the authors' knowledge, there are no generic toolboxes for both distributed and decentralized non-convex optimization.